Dallas: Media

 was previously affiliated with the now-defunct UPN network.

 Over 101 radio stations operate within range of Dallas.
 The city of Dallas operates WRR 101.1 FM, the area's main classical music station, from city offices in Fair Park.
-Its original sister station, licensed as WRR-AM in 1921, is the oldest commercially operated radio station in Texas and the second-oldest in the United States, after KDKA (AM) in Pittsburgh.
-KKDA-FM (K104), an urban contemporary station, and KRNB (Smooth R&B 105.7), an urban adult contemporary station, are owned independently by Service Broadcasting Corporation.
+Its original sister station, licensed as WRR in 1921, is the oldest commercially operated radio station in Texas and claims to be the second-oldest in the United States, after KDKA in Pittsburgh.

 Because of the city's central geographical position and lack of nearby mountainous terrain, high-power class A medium-wave stations KRLD and WBAP can broadcast as far as southern Canada at night and can be used for emergency messages when broadcasting is down in other major metropolitan areas in the United States.

 Slavic Voice of America media group serves Russian-speaking Americans out of Dallas.
 Hispanic Broadcasting Corporation (HBC), the largest company in the Spanish-language radio station business, is based in Dallas.
 In 2003, HBC was acquired by Univision and became Univision Radio Inc., but the radio company remains headquartered in the city.

+The Real Housewives of Dallas was an American reality television series that aired on Bravo from 2016 to 2021.
+It is the ninth installment of the Real Housewives franchise, lasting five seasons and focused on the personal and professional lives of several women living in the city Notable alumni was Brandi Redmond, cheerleader for the Dallas Cowboys, model and actress Tiffany Hendra, and seasoned reality television personality Leeanne Locken.
+Other stars included Cary Deuber, Stephanie Hollman, D'Andra Simmons, Kameron Westcott, Kary Brittingham and Tiffany Moon.
+The show highlighted Dallas culture, specifically the city's charity scene.